CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 Once done, you will be transported back to the main 'Machines' page.

-### Delete a Pod
+### Delete a pod

-While on the main Pods page, select a Pod and choose the 'Delete' action from the dropdown menu.
+While on the main pods page, select a pod and choose the 'Delete' action from the dropdown menu.
 Hit 'Delete 1 pod' to confirm the action:

 ![pod delete][img__pod-delete]

-Deleting a Pod will also decompose all its machines, thereby also removing all corresponding nodes from MAAS.
+Deleting a pod will also decompose all its machines, thereby also removing all corresponding nodes from MAAS.